2000s

 The Return of the King)

-Sophia Coppola became only the third woman in history to be nominated for the Best Director Oscar for Lost in Translation, winning the award for her screenplay that depicted an American movie star (played by a detached Bill Murray) who finds himself in Tokyo to shoot a series of commercials and tries to work through his loneliness with the companionship of a twentysomething American girl (played by Scarlett Johansson in a performance that is so bland that it seems to physically suck the energy off the screen).
+Sophia Coppola became only the third woman in history to be nominated for the Best Director Oscar for Lost in Translation, winning the award for her screenplay that depicted an American movie star (played by a detached Bill Murray, whose offbeat performance makes the film seem far more interesting than it actually is) who finds himself in Tokyo to shoot a series of commercials and tries to work through his loneliness with the companionship of a twentysomething American girl (played by Scarlett Johansson in a performance that is so bland that it seems to physically suck the energy off the screen).
 Coppola's script was alarmingly patronizing to Japanese culture and displays its weaknesses in Murray and Johansson's final farewell, where Murray whispers his goodbye in Johansson's ear so that the audience can't hear what he's saying, clearly indicating that it was actually Coppola with nothing to say and that farewell whisper was a transparent attempt to cover it up.
 Coppola won the award for Original Screenplay in a weak field, but should have easily been passed over in favor of Finding Nemo or In America, screenplays that actually had something to say.

 Return to top